…samadhi can be attained quickly through practicing the presence of God.

 The sutras themselves are quite short and originally were transmitted orally, teacher to student, and committed to memory.
 Because the students worked so closely with a teacher, much was passed on by watching the way the teacher him or herself embodied the teaching.
 (One could study painting every day for a year and not learn even one-thousandth of what one could learn from watching Monet paint for a day.)

-For those of us without the benefit of a ‘Maharishi,’ in order to help us understand on our own, through the years there have been commentaries and expositions added-on to the written form of these teachings.
+For those of us without the benefit of a ‘Maharishi,’ in order to help us understand on our own, through the years there have been commentaries added-on to the written form of these teachings.
 The most famous and revered of these commentaries is by Vyasa, the most prolific writer of the ancient Vedic world.

 Vyasa’s commentary about the 23rd Sutra speaks of the special kind of presence of God one is to practice.
 He says that yes, we are to dedicate all that we do to God, before, during and after each action; but also, even though we won’t truly know who or what God is until after we have achieved our aim of samadhi, the yogi is to fill herself with love, invoke the presence of God and concentrate on that presence in the heart chakra, offering her entire self to God, letting go of all other concerns.